polarbart/SuperHexagonAI/README.md

 In order to run the AI, first download the pretrained network [super_hexagon_net](https://github.com/polarbart/SuperHexagonAI/releases/tag/v1.0) and place it in the main folder (i. e. the folder where `eval.py` is located).

-Then, start the game and execute the `eval.py` script, both with admin privileges.
+Then, start the game in windowed mode and execute the `eval.py` script, both with admin privileges.

 The level being played as well as other parameters can be adjusted within the script.

 ### Training
 In order to train your own AI run `trainer.py` with admin privileges.

+Make sure that the game is in windowed mode and VSync is disabled.

 Note that the AI is trained on all six levels simultaneously and that you do not need to start the game manually, since the script starts the game automatically.